hemanth-m19/cdk-custom-manual-approval/README.md

-# Welcome to your CDK TypeScript Construct Library project
+# AWS CDK Custom CodePipeline Manual Approval

 You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`Manualapproval`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK Construct Library that includes a construct (`ManualApprovalWithSNS`) which contains a custom CodePipeline manual approval action that extends comments and sns topic props.

-The construct defines an interface (`ManualapprovalProps`) to configure the visibility timeout of the queue.
+The construct defines an interface (`ManualApprovalWithSNSProps`) to configure the additional comment and SNS topic.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests